tomaszgiemza/tomaszgiemza/README.md

-# Wprowadzam ludzi i marki
+Wprowadzam ludzi i marki
-# Do cyfrowego świata👋
+do cydrowego świata
+#webdesign #marketing #ecommerce

 <!--
 **tomaszgiemza/tomaszgiemza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.